parse-community/node-apn/README.md

 For more information about configuration options consult the [provider documentation](doc/provider.markdown).

 Help with preparing the key and certificate files for connection can be found in the [wiki][certificateWiki]

+⚠️ You should only create one `Provider` per-process for each certificate/key pair you have.
+You do not need to create a new `Provider` for each notification.
+If you are only sending notifications to one app then there is no need for more than one `Provider`.

+If you are constantly creating `Provider` instances in your app, make sure to call `Provider.shutdown()` when you are done with each provider to release its resources and memory.

 ### Connecting through an HTTP proxy